Contents

 Saves a value (primitives, string, decimal, Unity

 Vector2/3/4, Quaternion) to the data object.
-Null or unsupported
+Null or

 types are skipped with a log.
 Updates if key exists.